-Employees of the Bank (other than those who moved to the Bank as part of the Citibank India Consumer Business acquisition) are entitled to receive retirement benefits under the Bank's superannuation scheme either under a cashout option through salary or under a defined contribution plan.
-Through the defined contribution plan, the Bank contributes annually a sum of 10% of the employee's eligible annual basic salary to Life Insurance corporation (LIC), which undertakes to pay the lump sum and annuity benefit payments pursuant to the scheme.
-Superannuation contributions are recognised in the Profit and Loss Account in the period in which they accrue.
+Employees of the Bank (other than those who moved to the Bank as part of the Citibank India Consumer Business acquisition) are entitled to receive retirement benefits under the Bank's superannuation scheme either under a cash-out option through salary or under a defined contribution plan.
+Through this defined contribution plan, the Bank contributes annually a sum equal to 10% of the employee's eligible annual basic salary to the Life Insurance Corporation of India (LIC), which undertakes to pay the lump sum and annuity benefit payments pursuant to the scheme.
+Such contributions are recognised in the Profit and Loss Account in the period in which they accrue.

 Eligible employees who moved to the Bank as part of the Citibank India Consumer Business acquisition are entitled to receive a lumpsum corpus amount under a separate superannuation scheme with vesting criteria of 10 years as a defined contribution plan.
-Through the defined contribution plan, the Bank makes a defined contribution annually of a sum of 25% of such employee's eligible annual basic salary to a Superannuation Trust, which undertakes to pay the lump sum payments pursuant to the scheme after the vesting period.
-Superannuation contributions are recognised in the Profit and Loss Account in the period in which they accrue.
+Through this plan, the Bank makes a defined contribution annually of a sum equal to 15% of such employee's eligible annual basic salary to a Superannuation Trust, which undertakes to pay the lump sum payments pursuant to the scheme after the vesting period.
+Such contributions are recognised in the Profit and Loss Account in the period in which they accrue.